-New Connections is a career development program for early- and mid-career researchers and consultants from underrepresented groups.
+New Connections is a career development program for early-career researchers and consultants from underrepresented groups.
 We provide support to our funded scholars and non-funded members of our network of eligible scholars.
 Through grantmaking, networking opportunities, and career development, we enhance the research capacity of our funded scholars and network members.

 - Applicants must be early-career scholars, such as a post-doc or assistant professor;

 - Applicants must be from backgrounds that are historically disadvantaged or underrepresented in research disciplines.
 The term “historically disadvantaged” refers to the challenges facing individuals because of their race, ethnicity, socioeconomic status, or similar factors.
 Eligible individuals include, but are not limited to, individuals from ethnic and racial groups historically underrepresented in research disciplines, first-generation college graduates and people from lower-income communities.
 These examples are intended to be illustrative, not exclusive.
 Applicants who do not fall within one of these categories but who believe they are from a historically disadvantaged or underrepresented background will have an opportunity to describe their individual circumstances as part of the online application process;

 - Applicants must have agreement from the home institution to administer and be the recipient of the grant;

 - Applicants must never have received a grant from the Robert Wood Johnson Foundation;

 - Applicants must provide evidence of research skills (research fellowship or equivalent training or experience);

 - Applicants must be committed to the goals and mission of New Connections, RWJF and building a Culture of Health.